 Associate Professor of French

 Dr. Burnett obtained her M.A. in French and Second Language Acquisition at the University of Illinois Champaign-Urbana and her Ph.D. in French and Second Language Acquisition at the Pennsylvania State University, State College-University Park.
-Between her master’s degree and her doctorate she resided in Spa, Belgium where she worked for several years as an English teacher in a private school for European business executives.
+After completing her master’s degree she received a Fulbright travel grant to Belgium.
+In Belgium she first worked as an English Assistant at the University of Liège and then moved to Spa where she worked for several years as an English teacher at CERAN-LINGUA, a private language school for European business executives.

 Working as a qualitative researcher, her articles and book chapters include the teaching of second language literatures and the integration of technology in second language classrooms.
 In addition, she has published several translations on conservation and the environment in Madagascar and on the histories of colonial French Louisiana.
 Her current research looks at online language teacher education.

 Her own personal goal as a French teacher and language educator is to instill a love and a passion, not only for the French language, but also for Francophone cultures as she seeks to integrate diverse literatures and histories as far flung as the life of Marie Antoinette and the novels of contemporary Francophone-Cameroonian author Calixthe Beyala.
 She is a keen observer of French and American popular culture which serves as a starting point for a range of cross-cultural comparisons and discussions in her classes.
-She brings the latest technologies to bear on her teaching methodologies and is also quite keen to weave together a true “French civilization approach” as she regularly uses documentaries, films, music, history, and literature to frame the stories she knows are significant for today’s students and for future teachers of French.
+She includes the latest technologies in her teaching practices and is also quite keen to weave together a true “French civilization approach” as she regularly uses documentaries, films, music, history, and literature to frame the stories she knows are significant for today’s students and for future teachers of French.
 A personal goal of Dr. Burnett’s is to travel the Francophone world visiting as many countries, places or lands that the colonial French influenced.
 To date she has visited or lived in France, Belgium, Luxembourg, Switzerland, Canada, Louisiana, Haiti, and Morocco.
 Tomorrow: Mali and Martinique!